breadboard-ai/breadboard/packages/breadboard/docs/grammar/5-kits.md

-# Kits - bundles of recipes
+# Kits - bundles of boards

 BIG TODO: The kit stuff isn’t implemented yet, this is just to explore the
 syntax: